operator-framework/operator-sdk/website/content/en/docs/olm-integration/quickstart-bundle.md

 INFO[0000] All validation tests have completed successfully
 ```

+The above command will have created the following bundle artifacts: a manifests directory
-A bundle manifests directory `bundle/manifests` containing a CSV and all CRDs in `config/crds`, a bundle
+(`bundle/manifests`) containing a CSV and all CRDs from `config/crds`, [metadata][bundle-metadata]
-[metadata][bundle-metadata] directory `bundle/metadata`, and a [Dockerfile][bundle-dockerfile] `bundle.Dockerfile`
-have been created in the Operator project.
-These files have been statically validated by
+directory (`bundle/metadata`), and [`bundle.Dockerfile`][bundle-dockerfile] have been created in
+the Operator project.
+These files have been statically validated by `operator-sdk bundle validate`
-`operator-sdk bundle validate` to ensure the on-disk bundle representation is correct.
+to ensure the on-disk bundle representation is correct.

 ## Deploying an Operator with OLM